To top of page

 Index

-Tip: If you have been avoiding the dentist for financial reasons, apply for the Canada Dental Care Plan to resume regular dental appointments.
+Tip: If you have been avoiding the dentist for financial reasons, apply for the Canada Dental Care Plan and resume regular dental appointments.

 Why?: The Canadian Dental Care Plan (CDCP) assists those without private insurance and a household income under $90,000.
 Over one million Canadians have accessed this program, receiving an average of $730 for oral health care services.